SAP/cloud-identity-developer-guide/docs/Authorization/AuthorizationChecks.md

 ```
 :::

-However, this strategy can lead to performance issues for larger entity sets, for which thousands of values would need to be checked individually.
+However, this strategy can lead to performance issues for larger entity sets, for which thousands of values must be checked individually.

 #### Filtering
 The second option is to filter the entities already in the database query.
-This is more efficient, as it reduces the number of entities in application memory to those that the user is allowed to access.
-However, this strategy is non-trivial to implement as it requires traversing the condition tree and translating it into a query language condition.
+This is more efficient because it reduces the number of entities in the application memory to those entities the user is allowed to access.
+However, this strategy is non-trivial to implement because it requires traversing the condition tree and translating it into a query language condition.

 In CAP projects, it is implemented out-of-the-box by the libraries to dynamically translate filter conditions imposed by authorization policies to *CQL* conditions.
 For non-CAP projects, we recommend to contact us for assistance with the existing API or discuss a feature request for a standard transformer to the required query format.

 ## Declarative Authorization Checks
-Instead of manually implementing authorization checks in the code, it is sometimes more elegant to impose them automatically with declarations for required privileges.
+Instead of manually implementing authorization checks in the code, it's sometimes more elegant to impose them automatically with declarations for required privileges.
 For example, in CAP applications, the standard `@restrict` and `@requires` annotations are used to make checks for roles with AMS.
-In non-CAP applications, there are other ways to impose authorization checks by defining required privileges (i.e. *action*/*resource* pairs) on service endpoints:
+In non-CAP applications, there are other ways to impose authorization checks by defining required privileges (*action*/*resource* pairs) on service endpoints:

 ::: code-group
 ```js [Node.js]